methodphoto/themincricketclub/2015/middleton-stoney.md

 title: Middleton Stoney
 game: Middleton Stoney v The Min
 location: Middleton Park
-gameDate: "10/04/15"
+date: 19/04/2015
 report: Middleton Stoney were inserted by The Min and made 206 for 8 wkts  The Min replied with 117 all out
 result: Middleton Stoney won by 89 runs
+next: britwell-salome
 parent: 2015 Fixtures
 ---

 {% include matchDetails %}

-R Simpson scored 128* and was dropped several times
+R Simpson was dropped several times.
+S Hornsby's 15th 50

 ## {{page.title}} Innings